Velko/8-bit-CPU/README.md

 went in another direction and introduced a "dead time" between moment when primary clock line goes low and inverted clock rises.

-By introducting a counter (could have been anything that can divide the frequency) and few NOR gates on the *clock module* I generate two 25% duty-cycle clock signals, that are offset by half of the cycle.
+By introducing a counter (could have been anything that can divide the frequency) and few NOR gates on the *clock module* I generate two 25% duty-cycle clock signals, that are offset by half of the cycle.
 If you divide one clock cycle into quarters, it works like is: